-Since inception, we have incurred significant net losses and we have funded our operations primarily through the issuance of convertible debt, the issuance of shares of our common stock and shares of our preferred stock, and the proceeds from the Merger.
+Since inception, we have incurred significant net losses and we have funded our operations primarily through the issuance of convertible debt, the issuance of shares of our common stock and shares of our preferred stock, and the proceeds from the merger.
 Our most significant use of capital pertains to salaries and benefits for our employees, including clinical, scientific, operational, financial and management personnel, and external research and development expenses, such as clinical trials and preclinical activity related to our product candidates.

-As of December 31, 2019, we had cash, cash equivalents and marketable securities totaling \$439.0 million compared to \$483.7 million as of December 31, 2018, with the decrease attributable to the funding of operations.
-Our cash and investment balances are held in a variety of interest bearing instruments, including obligations of U.S. government agencies, U.S. Treasury debt securities, corporate debt securities and money market funds.
+As of December 31, 2022, we had cash, cash equivalents and marketable securities totaling \$358.8 million compared to \$270.3 million as of December 31, 2021, with the increase attributable to our fundraising activities, including net proceeds of \$155.9 million from our \$200 million at-the-market sales agreement entered into in June of 2021, with Cowen and Company, LLC (the "2021 Sales Agreement"), net proceeds of \$99.5 million from our registered direct offering ("Registered Direct Offering") of shares of our common stock and Series B Convertible Preferred Stock ("Series B Preferred Stock") in December 2022, and \$50.0 million drawn on our Loan Facility, partially offset by cash used in operating activities.
+Our cash and investment balances are held in a variety of interest-bearing instruments, including obligations of U.S. government agencies, U.S. Treasury debt securities, corporate debt securities and money market funds.
 Cash in excess of immediate requirements is invested in accordance with our investment policy with a view toward capital preservation and liquidity.

 We anticipate continuing to incur operating losses for the foreseeable future.
-While our rate of cash usage will likely increase in the future, in particular to support our product development and clinical trial efforts, we believe our available cash resources as of December 31, 2019 will be sufficient to fund our operations past one year from the issuance of the financial statements contained herein.
-Future capital requirements will be substantial and will depend on many factors.
-To meet future capital requirements, we will need to raise additional capital to fund our operations through equity or debt financing.
+While our rate of cash usage will likely increase in the future, in particular to support our product development and clinical trial efforts, we believe our available cash resources as of December 31, 2022 will be sufficient to fund our operations past one year from the issuance of the financial statements contained herein.
+Our future long-term liquidity requirements will be substantial and will depend on many factors.
+To meet future long-term liquidity requirements, as well as maintain compliance with certain of our Loan Facility covenants, we will need to raise additional capital to fund our operations through equity or debt financings, collaborations, partnerships or other strategic transactions.
 We regularly consider fundraising opportunities and may decide, from time to time, to raise capital based on various factors, including market conditions and our plans of operation.
 Additional capital may not be available on terms acceptable to us, or at all.
+We also have the ability to delay certain research activities and related clinical expenses if necessary due to liquidity concerns until a date when those concerns are relieved.
 If adequate funds are not available, or if the terms of potential funding sources are unfavorable, our business and our ability to develop our product candidates would be harmed.
 Furthermore, any sales of additional equity securities may result in dilution to our stockholders, and any debt financing may include covenants that restrict our business.